vho-shumani/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 11-multiply_list_map.py - a function that returns a list with all values multiplied by a number without using any loops.
 12-roman_to_int.py - that converts a Roman numeral to an integer.
-100-weight_average.py -  a function that returns the weighted average of all integers tuple (<score>, <weight>)
+100-weight_average.py -  a function that returns the weighted average of all integers tuple (<score>, <weight>) 101-square_matrix_map.py - a function that computes the square value of all integers of a matrix using map.